IgniteUI/app-builder-docfx/en/blazor-support.md

     - does not support value loop.
 - Radio Group
     - does not support required.
-- Grid:
+- Grid/Tree Gird:
-    - advanced filtering is not reflected in generated code.
-    - toolbar is not reflected in generated code.
     - does not support column selection.
-    - does not support exporting.
-    - does not support paging.
-    - does not support row actions.
+    - does not support row actions (action strip).
-    - does not support quick filtering.

 For a list of all supported components see [Generate App](generate-app/generate-app-overview.md#supported-components)